Charitable Tax Deductions & the Ambiguous Donation Receipt

 Donations & Standard Deductions

 First off, it’s worth noting that if you don’t itemize (like 60% of the country), a donation receipt is not needed because you won’t be deducting your donation.
 Remember that all taxpayers are eligible for a standard deduction.
-The standard deduction is currently $5,950 for individuals and $11,900 for married couples filing jointly.
+The standard deduction is currently $5,950 for individuals and $11,900 for married couples filing jointly for the 2014 tax year.

 So, if you know 100% you won’t be itemizing, don’t worry about donation receipts.
 If you aren’t sure, or will itemize, collect the receipts throughout the year.
 I personally file all receipts in a folder as soon as I make the donation.